Homepage > Blank IRS 709 Template

 11

-Terminable Interest (QTIP) Marital Deduction.
-(See instructions for Schedule A, Part 4, line 4.)
+Qualified Terminable Interest Property (QTIP) Marital Deduction (See instructions for Schedule A, Part 4, line 4.)

 If a trust (or other property) meets the requirements of qualified terminable interest property under section 2523(f), and: a.
 The trust (or other property) is listed on Schedule A; and